ealingcommoner/RiverPollutionNetwork/README.md

 These cause damage to the wildlife, particularly the many fish and eels which live in the River.
 We have formed a group which keeps an eye on the River and report pollution incidents so the Environment Agency can send a team to investigate and mitigate the damage.

 But we're a small group and it can take hours or days to notice a problem.
+Local authorities inform us that instaling an industrial monitoring station can be upwards of £6000 and are reluctant to do so on such a small river.
+So I wanted to know if a community can build something that will do the job for as little money as possible.

 ## Aims
 Use low-cost, remotely deployed sensors to alert the community to a pollution incident.